NFL suspends Brian Branch after postgame fight with Chiefs WR JuJu Smith-Schuster

 "We play the game in between the whistles," Mahomes told NBC Sports.
 "They can do all the extra curricular stuff in between the whistles.
 I thought we played a great game today.
 And we'll keep this momentum moving forward."

 Now in his third season, this is already the 14th time Branch has been fined by the NFL and the fourth time he has been fined this season.
-Branch, whose previous fined have totaled nearly $130,000, can appeal his one-game suspension.
+Branch's previous fined cost him nearly $130,000 in salary.

-At this point in time, however, Branch is not slated to play in what will be a big game between two teams with playoff aspirations.
+Assuming his suspension holds up, Branch will not be available for Detroit's playoff rematch against the Buccaneers.
 Branch's absence is an obvious blow for the Lions, who have the unenviable task of trying to slow down Buccaneers quarterback Baker Mayfield.
 The early frontrunner for league MVP has thrown 12 touchdowns and just one interception in Tampa Bay's first six games.